Rhode Island Eviction Process

 In Rhode Island, a landlord can evict a tenant for not paying rent on time.
 Once rent is 15 days past due, the landlord can provide tenants with a 5 days’ notice to pay rent or vacate the premises.
 If the tenant does neither after that time, the landlord can move forward and file an eviction lawsuit.

-In Rhode Island, a landlord can evict a tenant without a lease or with a lease that has ended (known as a “holdover tenant” or “tenant at will”).
-To do so, they must first terminate the tenancy by giving proper notice to move out (30 days for tenants that pay month-to-month).
+In Rhode Island, a landlord can evict a tenant who does not have a lease (“tenant at will”) or has a lease that has terminated and continues to remain on the premises (“holdover tenant”).
+To do so, they must first terminate the tenancy by giving a proper 30 days’ notice to move out.

 Once the tenancy ends, if the tenant remains on the property, the landlord can move forward and file an eviction lawsuit.